7 Steps to Build a Website – Easy Steps to Create Your Own

 • How Good and Fast Is Customer Service?

-• Does it Offers Uptime Guarantees?
+• Does it Offer Uptime Guarantees?

 A fast-loading page allows people to access your site quicker.
 Good customer service enables you to get answers when you need them, and uptime guarantees help guard against downtime — times when your website is offline or unavailable for any reason related to your host.